-An individual training session also varies enormously depending on sport, athletic level, phase of training, and a host of other factors.
-A training sessions will fall into one of the following four categories no matter the level of the trainee.
+An individual training session also varies enormously depending on the sport, athletic level, phase of training, and a host of other factors.
+Training sessions will fall into one of the following four categories no matter the level of the trainee.

 - Learning Sessions: Skill acquisition

 - Repetition Session: Skill practice